lingow/Product-Catalog-Service/README.md

 Ok, at this moment you have a brand new PostgreSQL database on heroku, (a free one, you are limited to 10000 rows).

 The project will use the heroku provided DATABASE_URL environment variable to expose the database.
-In order to test locally, this same variable should be used in the runtime configuration.
 To know its value, run this command:

-	heroku config | grep HEROKU_POSTGRESQL
+	heroku config | grep DATABASE_URL

+In order to test locally, the jetty server should be started with a modified version of the DATABASE_URL environment variable which heroku uses

+	DATABASE_URL=${DATABASE_URL}?ssl=true&sslfactory=org.postgresql.ssl.NonValidatingFactory

 ### Deploy server